gitkraken/git-integration-for-jira-self-managed-docs/git-integration-for-jira-self-managed/scriptrunner-javadoc-git-rest-integration-IntegrationRequest-gij-self-managed.md

 ## getTfsCollection()
-Returns TFS Collection property.
-It is used for Microsoft integrations only.
+Returns the TFS Collection property.
+Used for Microsoft integrations only.